 “Go ahead, tell me.”

 “Okay.
 We are seated in a wooded shed at the back of your house,” the boy said simply.

 “That’s it?”
 Theo asked in mild surprise.
 The boy was unpredictable.
 He was expecting a more in-depth description.
 Theo wanted to laugh again, but he stopped himself.

 “That’s not all.
 I could tell you about what’s outside this shed.
 The sky, it is what you see when you look up.
 It’s like a canvas of blue and white with a huge ball of light called the sun.
-You know that thing that makes your skin feel warm in the day?”
+You know that thing that makes your skin feel warm during the day?”

 Theo nodded.
 He knew of the sun, but he loved the way the strange boy described it.
-He allowed the boy’s soft words wash over him.
+He allowed the boy’s soft words to wash over him.

 “But sometimes the sky canvas changes.
 It turns deep gray and looks angry.
 The sun gets hidden behind heavy clouds, everything looks dark and the sky begins to weep.
-It’s usually feels cool after the rain.
+It usually feels cool after the rain.
 You know, like that calm feeling you get after a problem is solved?”

 “There’s night too and the stars come out and play.
 They are like little dots of white that blink.
 But you know what?”

 “I believe the best of all creation is humanity.
 All those personalities… as different as their faces.
 Humanity is flawed, but I still love them so much it hurts.”